Jacques Février

-Jacques Février (/fr/; 26 July 1900 – 2 September 1979) was a French pianist and teacher.
+Jacques Février (/fr/; 26 July 1900 – 2 September 1979) was a French classical pianist and teacher.

-Life and career
+Early life

 Jacques Février was born in Saint-Germain-en-Laye, the son of the composer Henry Février and grandson of architect Jules Février.
 He studied with Édouard Risler and Marguerite Long at the Conservatoire de Paris, taking a premier prix in 1921.

+Career

 In 1932 he and the composer were the soloists in the first performance of Francis Poulenc's Concerto for two pianos.
 Although Paul Wittgenstein premiered Maurice Ravel's Concerto for the Left Hand, Février was expressly chosen by the composer to be the first French pianist to perform the work.
 When Wittgenstein's exclusive right to play the piece ended in 1937, Février performed it, first in Paris, then secondly in Boston with conductor Sergei Koussevitsky.

+Awards

 He made many recordings of the French repertoire, receiving a Grand Prix du Disque of the Charles Cros Academy in 1963 for his recording of Ravel's piano works.

+Personal life

 He also taught at the Conservatoire de Paris, where his students included Gabriel Tacchino, Alain Planès, and Valerie Tryon.

 He died in Épinal in September 1979, a few weeks after being struck by a motorcyclist while walking in the countryside.